Pet foods are specially put together by leading minds in nutrition to help your furry friends make the most of their mealtimes.

 Those certainly hadn’t planned for the contingency of one day living together with us – although we are very happy they want to – and as such, there’s no reason why your dog should be eating cat food except perhaps by mistake, or cheekily sneaking it to annoy their feline roommate.

-However, letting dogs eat cat food is to be dissuaded in the long term, as the nutritional values in each pet’s own kind of food differs greatly from that of the other.
+However, letting dogs eat cat food is to be dissuaded in the long term, as the nutritional values in each pet’s kind of food differ greatly from that of the other.

 Dangers of cat food for dogs